 - After filling and sealing the biscuit dough, use your hands to shape them into even sized rounds, and place seam side down in the buttered skillet.

 - When you bake biscuits side by side in the skillet in this way, the tops become golden and crispy and the inside stays fluffy and light.
+Plus, they need to be similar in size for even baking.

 More Biscuit Recipes to Add to the Menu

-Other biscuit variations you may also like to make:
+More Southern biscuit recipes and biscuit variations you may also like to make:

-- Sweet glazed Honey Butter Biscuits
+- Sweet glazed Honey Butter Biscuits are spectacular served warm stuffed with ham.

-- A holiday brunch bake Sausage Egg and Cheese Hash Brown Biscuit Bake
+- A holiday brunch bake Sausage Egg and Cheese Hash Brown Biscuit Bake.

-- Cheddar Sage Biscuits from Two Peas and their Pod
+- Cheddar Sage Biscuits from Two Peas and their Pod.

 Thanks for visiting come back soon!